What is Air France policy on pet acceptance?

 Pets in the Cabin

 Acceptance of pets in the cabin is subject to prior approval from the Customer Service Department.
 Pets are not accepted in the Business cabin on intercontinental flights.
-You may transport in the cabin dogs and cats provided that combined weight of pet and container does not exceed 8 kg (17 lbs).
+You may transport dogs and cats in the cabin provided that combined weight of pet and container does not exceed 8 kg (17 lbs).

 Your pet must travel in a special closed travel bag with maximum dimensions of 46 x 28 x 24 cm (18 x 11 x 9 in) and under no circumstances should leave the container for the entire duration of the flight.
 Air France recommends a flexible bag and no longer accepts animal crates in the cabin, no matter their dimensions.
 The container must be sufficiently ventilated and big enough to allow your pet to stand up and turn around.
 However, in the Economy cabin, the container must fit under the seat in front of you.